curl/everything-curl/usingcurl-tls.md

 ## Enable TLS

-curl supports the TLS version for a large amount of protocols.
+curl supports the TLS version of many protocols.
 HTTP has HTTPS, FTP has FTPS, LDAP has LDAPS, POP3 has POP3S, IMAP has IMAPS and SMTP has SMTPS.